-Imagine an alternating current water system that delivers alternating pulses of water pressure and vacuum in a closed loop system, using two pipes.
-Water flows to the receiver (some sort of a hydraulic engine) through one pipe (lets call it A), then back to the source through another pipe (lets call it N).
+Imagine an alternating current water system that delivers alternating pulses of water pressure and vacuum in a closed loop system, using two pipes (similar to how AC power flows).
+Water flows to the receiver (some sort of a hydraulic engine) through one pipe (let’s call it A), then back to the source through another pipe (lets call it N).
 Every few seconds the direction of water flow reverses.
 You can imagine the two pipes going to two ends of a cylinder, pushing and pulling a piston in a single-cylinder engine, translating the pulses of water into useful work.

 Alternating current water system